 HopgoodGanim Lawyers has acted as the Australian legal adviser to the Company in relation to the Offer.
-The Company will pay an amount of approximately \$55,000 (plus disbursements and GST) in respect of these services.
+The Company will pay an amount of approximately \$75,000 (plus disbursements and GST) in respect of these services.
 Further amounts may be paid to HopgoodGanim Lawyers in accordance with its normal time-based charges.
-In the 24 months prior to the lodgement of this Prospectus HopgoodGanim Lawyers has billed an amount of approximately \$185,350 to the Company for costs incurred in advising the Company on its proposed IPO and NSX Listing.
+In the 24 months prior to the lodgement of this Prospectus HopgoodGanim Lawyers has billed approximately \$158,972 (and GST) to the Company for additional legal services (i.e. excluding the costs in relation to the Offer referred to above).

 The Company will pay these amounts, and other expenses of the Offer, out of funds raised under the Offer or available cash.
-Further information on the use of proceeds and payment of expenses of the Offer is set out in Sections 7.2 and 10.10.

-10.10 Offer expenses
+10.10 OFFER EXPENSES

 The Company has paid, or will pay, all of the costs associated with the Offer.
-If the Offer proceeds, the total estimated cash expenses in connection with the Offer (including advisory, legal, accounting, tax, listing and administrative fees as well as printing, advertising and other expenses) are estimated to be approximately between \$152,850 to \$196,450 of which approximately \$0 has been paid at the date of the Prospectus.
+If the Offer proceeds, the total estimated cash expenses in connection with the Offer (including advisory, legal, accounting, tax, listing and administrative fees as well as printing, advertising and other expenses) are estimated to be approximately between \$172,850 and \$216,450 of which approximately \$0 has been paid at the date of this Prospectus.

-10.11 Consents
+10.11 CONSENTS